 A classic text for the beginning of the year is Chrysanthemum.
 This is a great book for working with names.
 And we all know the importance of working with names at the beginning of the year.
 This book also helps us talk about kindness and being unique.

-This How Many Letters In Your Name chart helps us learn our friends names, helps with letter recognition and counting and number!
-The goal of these lessons and activities to hit multiple skills at once and because we’re using names, the kids are engaged!
+This How Many Letters In Your Name chart helps us learn our friends’ names, and helps with letter recognition and counting and number!
+The goal of these lessons and activities is to hit multiple skills at once and because we’re using names, the kids are engaged!

 The Pigeon Has To Go To School

 Who loves the pigeon books?
 My class loves these books.
 The newest book is about the pigeon going to school.
 This is another great book for getting kids to talk about feelings about school.
 The pigeon is also a familiar character so the kids relate to the story.